Textbooks, Careers, Award-Winning Professor

 Media Note: Photographers and reporters are welcome to stop by Harper College's bookstore beginning Monday, January 4, to talk with students about the new book rental program.
 Contact Erin Brooks, Media Relations Specialist, 847.925.6159 or firstname.lastname@example.org, to arrange a visit.

 Finding a Career

-Free workshops aimed at identifying your career interests - and showing you how to get there - will be offered in January through Harper College's Career Development Center.
+Free workshops aimed at identifying your career interests - and showing you how to get there - will be offered in January through Harper College's Career Development Services.
 The workshops, targeting those who are dissatisfied with their current job or looking to reenter the workforce, are from 6 to 8 p.m.
 Thursday, January 7 and Monday, January 11 in Room A 242 in Building A. Attendees will complete an assessment matching interests to career areas and educational opportunities; information on specific industries, employment trends and other resources also will be provided.
-"Particularly with the down economy, it's easy to get discouraged with the job you're in or the jobs you can't seem to find," says Kathleen Canfield, Director of Harper's Career Development Center.
+"Particularly with the down economy, it's easy to get discouraged with the job you're in or the jobs you can't seem to find," says Kathleen Canfield, Director of Harper's Career Development Services.
 "We're here to help identify what might really work, and to help point you to new career possibilities you never before considered."
 Seats are limited.
 To RSVP, call 847.925.6220.